Islam and mental health: Islamic health sciences perspective

 Sicknesses of the body are also subdivided into two categories: that which is corrected by using "opposites" to restore the proper balance (for example, using medicines with "cold" qualities if heat is causing malady); the second involves correction via thought and reflection.
 Bodily illnesses can be a result of an imbalance where the material cause is no longer present as well as an imbalance where the material cause is still in effect.
 Treatment of the latter involves removing the material cause.
 Illnesses of specific organs can occur as well as the body as a whole.

 Tenet's underlying treatment of bodily illness includes preservation of health, protection from harm, and removal of harmful substances.
 Generally, there are ten things when an imbalance or restraint can cause illness: blood, semen, urine, feces, wind, vomiting, sneezing, sleep, hunger, thirst.
 Generally, fasting and being spare in food and drink is prescribed for maintaining the health of the body.
 The health of the heart is brought about by removing wrong actions or sins.

+Some Muslim women attribute symptoms of mental illnesses such as depression, anxiety, psychosis, or hallucinations to possession by jinn, supernatural beings recognized in Islamic tradition.
+Cultural and religious explanatory models lead them to seek spiritual remedies like ruqyah instead of psychiatric care.

+A collaborative research conducted and enabled by the University of the West of Scotland, the AMINA Muslim Women’s Resource Centre Glasgow, Glasgow City Council, and the UWS-Oxfam Partnership was conceived after the director of AMINA, in 2013, reported an increase in the number of women calling the Centre’s helpline to talk about jinn, spirit possession and black magic in connection with their health and, in particular, with their mental health.